The Home screen is your daily dashboard. It shows:

 - Remove My Account — removes only your account.
 Shared family data stays for your co-parent.

-- Delete Family — deletes the entire family account and all shared data.
+- Delete Family Account — deletes the entire family account and all shared data.
 Requires approval from your co-parent.

 The To-Do List is a shared task list visible to both parents.
 Use it to coordinate things that span both households — school supplies that need buying, doctor follow-ups, permission forms due, items to pack for the weekend.